TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-self-managed/tyk-helm-chart-single-dc.md

 The new Helm Charts are in beta stage.
 Breaking changes may be introduced before stable release.
 {{< /warning >}}

-To deploy Tyk Self Managed (for single data center) gateways using the new helm chart, please use [tyk-mdcb-data-plane](https://github.com/TykTechnologies/tyk-charts/tree/main/tyk-mdcb-data-plane) chart.
+To deploy Tyk Self Managed (for single data center) using the new helm chart, please use [tyk-single-dc](https://github.com/TykTechnologies/tyk-charts/tree/main/tyk-single-dc) chart.

 ## Tyk Self Managed (Single Data Center)

-`tyk-single-dc` provides the default deployment of Tyk Pro on single data center.
+`tyk-single-dc` provides the default deployment of Tyk Self Managed on single data center.
 It will deploy all required Tyk components with the settings provided in the values.yaml file.

 It includes:
 - the Tyk Gateway, an open source Enterprise API Gateway (supporting REST, GraphQL, TCP and gRPC protocols)